- Optimizely Web Experimentation

 Stats Accelerator helps you algorithmically capture more value from your experiments by reducing the time to statistical significance.
 It minimizes time by monitoring ongoing experiments and using machine learning to adjust traffic distribution among variations.

 By contrast, multi-armed bandit (MAB) optimizations maximize the performance of your primary metric across your variations by dynamically re-allocating traffic to whichever variation is currently performing best.
 MAB helps you extract value from the leading variation during the experiment lifecycle so you minimize regret by avoiding the opportunity cost of showing sub-optimal experiences.

 The better a variation does, the more traffic a MAB sends its way.
 A/B tests do not do this.
 Instead, they keep traffic allocation constant for the experiment's entire lifetime, no matter how each variation performs:

 The MAB algorithm indicates that Variation 3 is higher performing from the start.
 Even without any statistical significance information (remember, the multi-armed bandit does not show statistical significance), it still begins to push traffic to Variation 3 in order to exploit the perceived advantage and gain more conversions.
 See the article on Maximize lift with multi-armed bandit optimizations for a full explanation of the graph.

 Stats Accelerator: Minimizes Time.
-This means traffic is routed to the variation most different from the baseline, regardless of if it is better or worse until statistical significance is reached and then traffic is routed to other variations.
+This means traffic is routed to the variation most different from the baseline, regardless of if it is better or worse until statistical significance is reached.
+Then traffic is routed to other variations.

 MAB optimizations: Minimizes Regret.
 This means traffic is routed to variations that show the best performance.
-The variation with the best performance is the one with the highest revenue or most conversions.
+The variation with the best performance has the highest revenue or the most conversions.

 Should you wish to have multiple variations of a small piece of your experience that will dynamically change to maximize performance, especially if you expect which variation is best to change, MAB optimizations could be a good way to go.